burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 auto isOdd = [](int x) { return x % 2 == 1;};
 ```

-The compiler creates the *closure object* during parsing lambda expression.
+The compiler creates the *closure object* during parsing the lambda expression.
 So essentially Lambda's generate C++ classes with overloaded `operator()`.

 You can refer to variables with static storage duration in Lambdas.
 They are available inside the closure.
 The technical term for this is that they are *captured*.